objectbox/objectbox-dart/README.md

   </a>
 </p>

-# Flutter database for fast Dart object persistence 💙
+# Flutter database - easy to use & fast Dart object persistence 💙

 ---